 Book for quick and effective treatment of Fungal nail infections

 With 3 to 8 out of 100 people in the UK developing a Fungal Nail infection at some stage of their lives, effective treatment if definitely needed to combat this common infection.
 As Onychomycosis (fungal nail infections) are contagious and easily spread, it’s important to stop the fungus from spreading.
-Here at Park Private Clinic, we offer Candela GentleYAG laser treatment as an effective method for treating nail infections.
+Here at Park Laser & Aesthetics Clinic, we offer Candela GentleYAG laser treatment as an effective method for treating nail infections.
 Our clinic is based in Nottingham City Centre.

 Candela GentleYAG laser treatment is a non-surgical procedure and provides the following benefits compared to other methods of treating the infection: